strongbox/strongbox-docs/docs/index.md

 ??? success "Cron Tasks"

-    We have various cron tasks available to automate almost anything like rebuilding metadata, emptying Trash, etc.
+    We have various cron tasks available to automate almost anything like rebuilding metadata, emptying trash, etc.

     * [x] Java implementation
     * [x] Groovy implementation

 ??? success "Event handling"
+(empty section with no information but still have a drop down)

 ??? abstract "Logging"